- How to Apply

 Student Visa (F-1/M-1)

 To study in the United States, the school or exchange program must first accept you into the program.
 They will then apply for the appropriate documentation to the U.S. government officials on your behalf.
 These documents, referred to as an I-20 or DS-2019, confirm that you are enrolled in a study program that has been approved to accept foreign students.
-The nationality noted on the I-20 or DS-2019, MUST match the passport you are presenting for entry into the United States in that status.
+The nationality noted on the I-20 or DS-2019 MUST match the passport you are presenting for entry into the United States in that status.
 As a result of the COVID-19 pandemic, the Student and Exchange Visitor Program (SEVP) now allows for an electronic I-20.
 Please click here for information on the digital I-20.
 Additionally, you must have the correct documentation from the program or school to apply for the visa requested.
 The consulate cannot issue a student visa without this form.
 Please note: it is very important that you have the I-20 and visa (if required) in hand when entering the U.S. as a student otherwise you will be asked to return to your home country and re-enter with the correct documentation.